 You can now start remote controlling the other computer (see chapter "Activating remote control").

 ShareMouse is currently remote controlling another PC and is sending the cursor position and keyboard to the remote PC.

-Windows hides task tray icons by default.
-Please make sure to enable the ShareMouse task tray icon as it displays important program status information.
+Windows hides task bar icons by default.
+Please make sure to enable the ShareMouse task bar icon as it displays important program status information.

 Remove your license key from your current installation before uninstalling the software!